Safety and adapted vehicles

 In our survey, nearly nine out of ten people said that secondary safety was important to them.
-However, with some equipment, safety comes at a price.
+With some equipment, safety comes at a price.
 You need to balance risk against cost.
-Our view is that controls should be designed with good secondary safety.
-Where this is not possible, you need enough information to be aware of the risk you are incurring.
-Some common-sense rules based on research we carried out on this subject in 1998 are:
+Rica's view at the time of the research was that controls should be designed with good secondary safety.
+Where this is not possible, you need enough information to be aware of the risk you're incurring.

 - avoid push-pull controls or brake levers that have rigid bars or pivots close to your knee, because they could cause injury in a crash